What is Market Segmentation Research?

-Survey-based research involves collection data from a survey of people in the market of interest, and then using a segmentation algorithm, such as k-means cluster analysis or latent class analysis, to form segments.
+Survey-based research involves the collection of data from a survey of people in the market of interest, and then using a segmentation algorithm, such as k-means cluster analysis or latent class analysis, to form segments.
 This is the main way that companies form market segments, because/since this method is the most flexible and produces the most detailed outputs, in that:

-Research based on secondary data
+Research carried out on secondary data

 Secondary data is data that has already been collected and is usually in the public domain.
 Most commonly this is data collected by government statistical agencies, such as census data.
 Segmentations based on secondary data tend to focus on demographics.

-Research based on company databases
+Research carried out based on company databases

 The table of outputs is adapted from Haley, R. I. (1968).
 "Benefit Segmentation: A Decision Oriented Research Tool."
 Journal of Marketing 30(July): 30-35.